LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2sigp_style

 ``b2sigp_style``    type: ``integer``    default: ``2``
-    When set to '1', SPb's form of the pressure gradient term on the right hand of the momentum balance equation is used.
+    When set to '1', SPB form of the pressure gradient term on the right hand of the momentum balance equation is used.
     When set to '2', the parallel current term contains a correction due to impurities, when Z\_eff is not equal to the average plasma ion charge.
 Only usable if the potential equation is solved simultaneously (b2news\_poteq.eq.1).
     The default value of '2' is recommended for cases with one main hydrogenic species (or at least where the main species is the lightest one) and any amount of impurities.
 It is not guaranteed to yield correct results for hydrogen isotopic mixtures or non-hydrogenic plasmas.

+.. index:: b2sigp_pressure_restriction

+``b2sigp_pressure_restriction``    type: ``integer``    default: ``1``
+    When set to '1', a CFL-like restriction is applied to the pressure gradient term for minority ions and for neutrals species.

 .. index:: b2xzdd_zero_dead_and_core